INL/clariah-fcs-endpoints/README.md

 Endpoints for fcs 2.0 federated corpus search in CLARIAH.

+Currently has initial basic support for blacklab server and the Nederlab portal.

 Based on the fhe Korp fcs 2.0 reference endpoint implementation (https://github.com/clarin-eric/fcs-korp-endpoint).

 We test by running the clarin fcs aggregator.